 Using amine solvents, the planned facility will capture up to 35% of CO2 emissions from the upgrader’s steam methane units, which produce hydrogen for upgrading bitumen.
 The gas will then be dehydrated and compressed before transport via an 84-kilometre long, 12-inch diameter pipeline.
 The final route of the pipeline will be determined by safety and technical issues, environmental impact and landowner consent.

 In June 2011, Shell signed official agreements for part-funding of C$745 million from the Alberta government’s $2-billion CCS fund and C$120 million from the federal government’s CCS fund - funding awards that were made in October 2009.
 The total cost of the project is estimated at $1.35 billion.
 Shell also negotiated a two-for-one carbon credit deal with the province, which will help the company balance the higher cost of CCS against the $15 per tonne carbon price.

-The Quest venture is aiming for commissioning and injection to begin in 2015.
+The Quest venture is aiming for commissioning and injection to begin in the last quarter of 2015.
 In May 2011, Shell filed for its carbon sequestration lease.
 Construction began in September 2012, when Fluor was announced EPC contractor to the project.

 In March 2012, the Canadian Environmental Assessment Agency sought public comment for a report on the project.
 The Energy Resources Conservation Board announced its approval for the project in July 2012, stating it was "in the public interest".